-We’ll rescue an antique table from the crushing blow of a front-end loader at the dump and say, “You poor thing.
+We’ll rescue an antique table from the crushing blow of a front-end loader at the Put and Take and say, “You poor thing.
 Come with us, and you’ll have a better life.”

 And then we take it home and store old paint cans on it.
 And there it will sit as the cans pile higher and higher with each passing year.